International

 Digital Memorials

-In 2026, it is increasingly common to see QR codes on headstones.
+In 2026, it is more common to see QR codes on headstones.
 These link to "Life Books" where family members can upload photos, videos, and stories.
 This is particularly popular for expats whose families may be spread across the globe and cannot visit the cemetery in Spain frequently.

 Common Mistakes to Avoid